-Not just buzzwords, STEM and STEAM reflect a major change in education.
+Not just buzzwords, STEM and STEAM reflect a major change in education, as per this report from Forbes.
 They embody a thinking that calls for learning to be more practical and centered on hard science, so that kids grow up with skills necessary to secure good jobs and help improve society.
 STEM education seeks to both prepare students and provide benefit to humanity, as recent decades have seen declining interest in science, engineering, and math among students, resulting in real talent and skill shortages down the line.
 With STEM, students are encouraged to take on the challenges facing humanity, from new energy production methods to space exploration.
 STEAM is a variant of STEM that incorporates creativity and artistic expression, trying to embody the fusion of hard science and liberal arts.

 Because STEM/STEAM elevate the role of technology and interactive learning, they require a whole raft of new tools.
 These may be costly to integrate into schools, and also impose training curves on educators and students.
 Unlike liberal arts, where books and lectures are the primary tools, science needs various and more specific devices and toolsets.
 These include lab kits, testing equipment, video displays, and increasingly even 3D printers.